Updated – This Bill did NOT become law.

 because of this new law.

-On July 1, 2018, a new section to the Florida Statutes will be born.
-It is s.
+On July 1, 2018, a new section to the Florida Statutes was suppose to be born.
+It was s.
 943.0586, F.S.
-It is nicely placed between the Florida expungement statute (s.
+It would have been nicely placed between the Florida expungement statute (s.
 943.0585) and the sealing statute (s.
 943.059).
-Recently, I have been getting a lot of questions regarding this new law.
-So rather than have to try and explain it multiple times, I decided to write this brief synopsis of my take on what it will do.
+Recently, I have been getting a lot of questions regarding this proposed law.
+So rather than have to try and explain it multiple times, I decided to write this brief synopsis of my take on what it would have done – which is pretty much nothing.

-Let’s do this by breaking down the text of the statute, sentence by sentence:
+Let’s do this by breaking down the text of the proposed statute (that never became law), sentence by sentence:

 943.0586 Administrative sealing of criminal history records.